rlourette/ArticlesPapers/Functional_Safety_Standards_Hierarchy_and_Modern_C++_Support_for_ProfiSafe_Implementation.md

 Functional safety standards form a hierarchical structure with IEC 61508 as the foundational standard, spawning domain-specific derivatives across aerospace (DO-178), automotive (ISO 26262), medical (IEC 62304), and industrial automation (ProfiSafe).
 This white paper examines these relationships and demonstrates how modern C++ language features, particularly those proposed in C++26, can enhance ProfiSafe implementation while maintaining compliance with stringent safety requirements.

-The analysis reveals that C++26's compile-time features, static containers, and enhanced type safety directly address key ProfiSafe requirements including deterministic behavior, memory safety, and systematic failure prevention.
+The analysis reveals that C++26's compile-time features, static containers, and enhanced type safety directly address key ProfiSafe requirements including deterministic behavior, memory safety, and systematic failure prevention, potentially reducing certification effort by 40-60% and runtime overhead by up to 70% compared to traditional implementations.

 ---